Eurostar + TGV

 In this film, you'll watch Daniel travel in Standard Class on Eurostar and TGV, while Neil flies by EasyJet.

-Daniel certainly had a more comfortable journey - that much is obvious.
-But who won?
+Daniel certainly had a more comfortable journey, but who won the race?

 How to book Eurostar + TGV journeys